Austinstevesk/packetsniffer/README.md

 you can sniff packets all over the network or a specific host when you are a man-in-the-middle.

-To do that, you need to arp spoof the target using  arp_spoofer.py, here is how you use it:
+To do that, you need to arp spoof the target using  arp_spoofer.py,